-Themes 1 and 2 consist of two interconnected topics while Theme 3 outlines the skills that students are expected to learn in order to conduct research in areas relevant to what they have learned in the first two themes.
+Each theme consists of two integrated topics except for Theme 4, which outlines the skills that students are expected to learn in order to conduct research in areas relevant to what they have learned in Themes 1, 2 and 3.

-Theme 1 (Climate Change) helps students to understand the workings of atmospheric and hydrologic processes in the tropics through a systems approach.
-Students use feedback loops to analyse the effect of human activities on the natural environment and how humans are in turn affected by environmental hazards related to climate change such as floods.
+Theme 1 (Tropical Environments) helps students to understand the workings of atmospheric, geomorphic and hydrologic processes and associated landforms in the tropics through a systems approach.
+Students learn about feedback loops to analyse the impact of humans on the environment and how humans are in turn affected by environmental hazards.